allen-archer/rssToNtfy/README.md

 ## Purpose of this project

 I wanted a way to get push notifications for RSS feeds with some customization.
+The notifications will have a title and body.
+Clicking or tapping the notification body will open the link provided by the RSS feed.

 ## How to use this project